 Three 16-bit Timers/counters are incorporated: Timer 0, Timer 1 and Timer 2.
-Each can be configured to operate as either timers or event Counters.
-When the Timers/counters are configured as timers, the period will vary depending on the chosen microcontroller clock frequency.
-SFR TXT31 may be used by software to determine the selected microcontroller clock frequency for period adjustment.
+Each can be configured to operate as either timers or event counters.
+Timer 2 is new for the SAA56xx, whereas Timer 0 and Timer 1 are standard 80C51 Timer/counters, refer to "Handbook IC20 80C51-Based 8-bit Microcontrollers".
+Remark: It should be noted that because the SAA56xx uses both clock edges, the division factor is 6 instead of 12.

+When the Timers/counters are configured as timers, the period depends on the microcontroller clock frequency of 12 MHz

 In Timer mode, the register is incremented on every machine cycle, so that machine cycles are counted.
-Since the machine cycle consists of six oscillator periods, the count rate is $^{1}\!/{6}f{clk}$ (where $f{clk}$ is the microcontroller clock frequency: 6 or 12 MHz).
+Since the machine cycle consists of six oscillator periods, the count rate is $\frac{1}{6}f{clk}$ (where f{clk} is the microcontroller clock frequency: 12 MHz).

-In Counter mode, the register is incremented in response to a negative transition at its corresponding external pin T0/1/2.
-Since pins T0/1/2 are sampled once per machine cycle, it takes two machine cycles to recognise a transition.
-This gives a maximum count rate of $\frac{1}{12}f{clk}$ (where $f{clk}$ is the microcontroller clock frequency, 6 or 12 MHz).
+In Counter mode, the register is incremented in response to a negative transition at its corresponding external pin T0/T1/T2.
+Since pins T0/T1/T2 are sampled once per machine cycle, it takes two machine cycles to recognise a transition.
+This gives a maximum count rate of $^{1}/{12}f{clk}$ (where f{clk} is the microcontroller clock frequency, 12 MHz).